chazpf/Junk-Droor/README.md

 ***

 ## Future Features
-- Improved visuals.
-I have a vision that the drawers would be part of a large cabinet graphic that would be animated in 3D.
+- Improved visuals. drawers could be part of a large cabinet graphic that would be animated, potentially in 3D.
-- Drag & Drop funcitonality to move items between drawers.
+- Drag & Drop functionality to move items between drawers.